-Specific task, strategies are addressed in intro and part of the housing analysis.
+Not Addressed - This is a specific task.
+Strategies are addressed in intro and are part of the housing analysis.

-• Housing that is in need of rehabilitation, without connections to urban services limits the livability of the community, and diminishes redevelopment potential.
+Housing that is in need of rehabilitation, without connections to urban services limits the livability of the community, and diminishes redevelopment potential.

-This is just a comment
+Not Addressed - This is just a comment

-• The Prineville community understands that it is necessary for the public health and safety of the community to identify and remedy situations where residences are not connected to City sewer and water.
+The Prineville community understands that it is necessary for the public health and safety of the community to identify and remedy situations where residences are not connected to City sewer and water.